10 October 2019

 You have to know the technology BUT you must quit programming

-HINT: Work on your communication skills.
+HINT: Improve your communication skills.

 You have to consult people BUT you must have your own opinion

-What does work is the culture of teamwork – asking your people for their opinions, mentoring junior developers, setting high standards for everybody (including yourself!) will make your team more motivated and engaged in the company’s life.
+What does work is the culture of teamwork – asking your people for their opinions, mentoring junior developers, setting high standards for everybody (including yourself!) will make your team members more motivated and engaged in the company’s life.

 HINT: Consult the problematic issues and implement ideas but never take it out on your team if your final decision turned out to be a bad one.